-The security agency's 2012 report [25] "Jihadism on the Web" found that jihadist forums on the Deep Web-the anonymous section of the Internet that has become a haven for drug dealers, pedophiles, and other criminals-have played a large role in the radicalization of Dutch Muslims.
+The AIVD's 2012 report "Jihadism on the Web" found that jihadist forums on the Deep Web-the anonymous section of the Internet that has become a haven for drug dealers, pedophiles, and other criminals-have played a large role in the radicalization of Dutch Muslims.
 Extremists often start out on public Internet forums and social media and shift to the anonymity of more extremist- and jihadist-specific forums on the Deep Web as their knowledge and commitment grow.
 According to the 2017 AIVD report, however, the threat of cyberterrorism has been relatively small.
 Nonetheless, extremists have successfully carried out small-scale website defacements and denial-of-service attacks for propagandistic purposes.
-(Sources: AIVD [7], NCTV [26])
+(Sources: AIVD, NCTV)

-The 2010 AIVD report [27] "Local Jihadist Networks in the Netherlands" found that up until 2006, the jihadist threat to the Netherlands primarily emanated from domestic networks.
+The 2010 AIVD report "Local Jihadist Networks in the Netherlands" found that up until 2006, the jihadist threat to the Netherlands primarily emanated from domestic networks.
 A prominent example is the Hofstad Group, which was responsible for the 2004 murder of Dutch filmmaker Theo van Gogh and failed plots against Dutch politicians in 2005.
-(Source: New York Times [28])

 The AIVD found that Dutch jihadism shifted after 2006 from primarily homegrown networks to local offshoots of transnational networks.
 The 2010 report identified a growing local intent to support and participate in international jihadist activities.
 The AIVD credited government counter-extremism efforts, interpersonal disagreements between local groups, and a lack of local leadership within the local jihadist networks for this shift.
 Local radicalization primarily through the Internet has built support for international jihadist undertakings, but largely outside of the Netherlands.
-(Source: AIVD [27])
+(Sources: New York Times, AIVD)

-The AIVD 2012 annual report identified an increasing number of foreign fighters traveling to Syria and Iraq, including some who were recruited by local extremist networks like Sharia4Holland-a reported spin-off group of the banned British group al-Muhajiroun, cofounded by convicted ISIS [29] supporter Anjem Choudary that advocates for sharia law.
+The AIVD 2012 annual report identified an increasing number of foreign fighters traveling to Syria and Iraq, including some who were recruited by local extremist networks like Sharia4Holland-a reported spin-off group of the banned British group al-Muhajiroun, cofounded by convicted ISIS supporter Anjem Choudary that advocates for sharia law.
 This trend continued during 2013, increasing concerns about returning foreign fighters and their potential to radicalize others or carry out attacks inside the Netherlands.
-(Sources: AIVD [11], AIVD [30])
+(Sources: AIVD, AIVD)

 With the influx of refugees from the Middle East in 2015, radical Islamists and Salafists increasingly targeted Muslim asylum seekers in their efforts to proselytize.
 In 2016, the AIVD noted that radical Salafists tried to grow their networks by recruiting support from moderate Muslims, occasionally through intimidation and personal violence.
-(Sources: Deutschlandfunk [8], University Leiden [9], AIVD [10], AIVD [11])
+In its November 2022 report, the NCTV noted Dutch Salafists are taking a less dogmatic approach to societal issues such as participation in elections.
+The NCTV identified a new generation of Salafist preachers who seek a broader public appeal by focusing on the preservation of the Muslim identity within Dutch culture.
+This change in approach does not correlate with a change in ideology but is a response to increased government pressure and critical media coverage.
+(Sources: Deutschlandfunk, University Leiden, AIVD, NCTV)